httpwg/wg-materials/ietf121/minutes.md

 Mike Bishop: Shares previous opinions.
 If we know we need capsules, then lets just have capsules.
 Lets go all the way and use capsules.

-Mirja Kühlewind: In this esign you already have 2 things (protocol and capsule-protocol fields).
+Mirja Kühlewind: In this design you already have 2 things (protocol and capsule-protocol fields).
 If you take

 Ben: That's from the capsule protocol, outside of this draft.

 David Schinazi: "that's fair" emoji.
-Strongy agree with ben here, but that wasn't the consensus of masque wg group at the time.
+Strongly agree with ben here, but that wasn't the consensus of masque wg group at the time.
 Since it was optional, we can't depend on it.

 Mark: Seems like we need more discussion.